Tiyo Soga: Background

 Soga was Xhosa.
-When his mother Nosuthu became a Christian she sought and received release from her marriage to Jotello, a head advisor of Chief Ngqika, on the grounds that she wanted her son to be raised a Christian and receive formal education.
+When his mother Nosuthu became a Christian, she sought and received release from her marriage to Jotello, a head advisor of Chief Ngqika, on the grounds that she wanted her son to be raised a Christian and receive formal education.
 Nosuthu's request was granted, and she took Soga to the Thyume Mission.
-As a child in Thyume, Soga attended the school of the Revd John A. Chalmers.
+As a child in Thyume, Soga attended the school of the Reverend John A. Chalmers.

-In 1844 at the age of 15 Soga received a scholarship to Lovedale Missionary Institution located 13 km from Thyume.
+In 1844, at the age of 15, Soga received a scholarship to Lovedale Missionary Institution located 13 km from Thyume.
 Soga's education was interrupted by the "War of the Axe" in 1846 and he and his mother were forced to take refuge in nearby Fort Armstrong.
-The principal of Lovedale, the Revd William Govan, decided to return home to Scotland and offered to pay the way for Soga to come with him and seek higher education.
+The principal of Lovedale, the Reverend William Govan, decided to return home to Scotland and offered to pay the way for Soga to come with him and seek higher education.
 Nosuthu agreed to let her son go.
-Not knowing if she would ever see him again, she said: "my son belongs to God; wherever he goes God is with him…he is as much in God's care in Scotland as he is here with me".
+Not knowing if she would ever see him again, she is quoted as saying:

+"My son belongs to God; wherever he goes God is with him…he is as much in God's care in Scotland as he is here with me."

-Soga attended the Normal School in Glasgow, Scotland, and was "adopted" by the John Street United Presbyterian Church.
-During his stay in Scotland Soga made a formal profession of Christian faith and was baptized in May 1848.
-During his time in Scotland Soga developed a sympathetic perspective for both the white and black races and his unique racial perspective remained with him for the rest of his life.
+Soga attended the Normal School in Glasgow, Scotland, and was "adopted" by the John Street United Presbyterian Church located there.
+During his stay in Scotland, Soga made a formal profession of Christian faith and was baptized in May 1848.
+During his time in Scotland, Soga also developed a sympathetic perspective for both the white and Black races, and his unique racial perspective remained with him for the rest of his life.

+When informing readers about Soga's ordination, the Paisley Herald and Renfrewshire Advertiser stated that he had:

+"evinced powers of no ordinary description" and had "preached with remarkable receptance in some of the principal Unired Presbyterian pulpits in Glasgow."

-Glasgow University studies
+Glasgow University studies and subsequent life

-Soga was the first black South African student of the university, matriculating in 1851.
+Soga was the first Black South African student of the university, matriculating in 1851.
 His professor for Latin was William Ramsay and for Greek Edmund Law Lushington.

 After two years in Scotland, Soga returned to the Eastern Cape to work as an evangelist and teacher in Thyume.
-Soga was asked by the Rev. Robert Niven to help establish a new mission station in the Amatole Mountains and he faithfully planted the Uniondale Mission in Keiskammahoek.
-Because of its identification with the colonial authorities Uniondale mission was burnt to the ground by those at war with the colonial powers.
+Soga was asked by the Reverend Robert Niven to help establish a new mission station in the Amatole Mountains, and he faithfully planted the Uniondale Mission in Keiskammahoek.
+Because of its identification with the colonial authorities, Uniondale mission was burnt to the ground by those at war with the colonial powers.
 Soga was almost killed in the incident, and refused to side with the chief leading the war or to accept the position of translator offered him by the colonial government.